sha5010/vim.xlam/README.md

 - 🎯 Vim features such as `count` specification, `.` repeat, jump lists, and visual mode, and more are recreated as faithfully as possible.
 - 💡 Command suggestion feature, making it easy to use by simply remembering a minimal set of prefixes.
 - 🎨 Custom ColorPicker, allowing you to select colors within 3 keystrokes.
-- 🗂️ SheetPicker for easy navigation and management, even with a large number of worksheets.
+- 🗂️ SheetPicker for easy navigation and management, even with a large number of sheets.
 - 🛠️ Simple [customization](#%EF%B8%8F-customization) by writing a vimrc-like configuration file.

 ## 📦 Installation